Josh Fadem: From Tulsa to "Twin Peaks," with Groundlings, coffee, zombies, a glory hole, and his dick

 More grief after the break

-Gemstones Episode 4.6: Kelvin cruises Anakin Skywalker, Jesse hangs dong, and Cobb gets his cobb bit off.
-With a nude Ricky and Smiley Creature
+Gemstones Episode 4.6: Kelvin cruises Anakin Skywalker, Corey smashes, and Cobb get his cobb bit off With some nude Mongolian dudes

 Title: "Interlude IV."
 The Interlude is usually Episode 5, but this season started with a stand-alone, so it's Episode 6.
 We're halfway through the action in the present day, with Kelvin's meltdown, Judy's jealousy over the monkey, and Eli and Lori dealing with violence.